Vrushab-hulle/full-stack/react.md

 You need to render 1 lakh rows in a table.
 If you try to render all rows at once, the browser freezes and becomes unresponsive.

 ✅ Solution: Optimize Rendering

+Imagine you have 10,000 items in a chat app:
+Without virtualization → All 10,000 messages are added to the DOM 😬 (laggy).
+With virtualization → Only the ~20 messages visible on screen (and maybe a few before/after) exist in the DOM.
+As you scroll, React (or another library) swaps items in/out seamlessly.

+As the user scrolls, items that leave the viewport are removed from the DOM, and new items entering the viewport are rendered.

 1. Pagination
    What it is: Break data into smaller chunks (say 50–100 rows per page).